 Cultural factors can also play a role in causing seasonal variation in dieting and exercise behavior.
-For example, an analysis of more than 600,000 tweets on Twitter show that dietingrelated tweets peaked in the spring (Griffiths et al., 2022).
-Further, in a sample of sexual minority men, Griffiths et al. (2021) found that body dissatisfaction peaked in the summer (especially among men with higher body-weight).
+For example, an analysis of more than 600,000 tweets on Twitter show that dieting-related tweets peaked in the spring (Griffiths et al., 2022).
+Further, in a sample of sexual-minority men, Griffiths et al. (2021) found that body dissatisfaction peaked in the summer (especially among men with higher body weight).
 This seasonal effect on body dissatisfaction was explained by seasonal variation in perceived pressure from media, feelings that one's body was on public display, and appearance-related social comparisons-all of which also peaked in the summer.
-Considered together, these results suggest that dieting concerns vary seasonally in anticipation of the body-image concerns associated with summer "swim-suit season."
+Considered together, these results suggest that dieting concerns vary seasonally in anticipation of the body-image concerns associated with summer "swimsuit season."

-Prosocial Behavior
+Prosocial behavior

 Whereas many seasonal effects in psychological phenomena may be primarily caused by seasonal variation in meteorological conditions or ecological circumstances, others appear to be attributable to season-specific cultural rituals and practices.
-One example, which has been empirically documented in several countries with Christian traditions, is a seasonal peak in charitable giving around Christmas-an annual holiday that emphasizes prosocial norms.
-One analysis found that, in the United States, 31% of annual charitable giving occurred in the month of December (Network for Good, 2014).
-Another study analyzed over 50 million giving decisions over nine years in Sweden and found a 14% increase in unsolicited charitable donations in December (Ekström, 2018).
+One example that has been empirically documented in several countries with Christian traditions is a seasonal peak in charitable giving around Christmas-an annual holiday that emphasizes prosocial norms.
+One analysis found that 29% of annual charitable giving in the United States occurred in the month of December (Network for Good, 2023).
+Another study analyzed more than 50 million giving decisions over 9 years in Sweden and found a 14% increase in unsolicited charitable donations in December (Ekström, 2018).

-This "Christmas effect" on prosociality is not limited just to formal charitable donations; it appears to manifest on informal forms of everyday prosocial behavior too.
-For example, an analysis of two years of within-customer tipping data found that people tip waiters and waitresses more generously during the Christmas holiday season (Greenberg, 2014).
+This "Christmas effect" on prosociality is not limited just to formal charitable donations; it also appears to manifest on informal forms of everyday prosocial behavior.
+For example, an analysis of 2 years of withincustomer tipping data found that people tip waiters and waitresses more generously during the Christmas holiday season (Greenberg, 2014).

-Color Preferences
+Color preferences

 People's aesthetic preferences also appear to be influenced by seasonal changes.
 One illustrative line of research has focused on the colors that people like and dislike.
-According to the ecological valence theory of human color preferences, such preferences vary as a function of affectively-laden cognitive associations with objects in a person's perceptual environment (Palmer & Schloss, 2010).
+According to the ecological valence theory of human color preferences, such preferences vary as a function of affectively laden cognitive associations with objects in a person's perceptual environment (Palmer & Schloss, 2010).
 Those objects (and/or the associations with them) may differ during different seasons, with the implication that affective responses to-and preferences for-colors will also vary seasonally (Palmer & Schloss, 2010; Schloss & Heck, 2017).
-In line with this expectation, Schloss and Heck (2017)-employing a within-participants longitudinal methodology-found that people living in the northeastern United States responded more favorably to yellow and greenish-yellow colors in the autumn (when those colors may be associated with the splendor of autumn leaves) than in the winter (when they may be associated with less pleasing perceptual stimuli, such as symptoms of sickness).
-Additional studies also show that color preferences vary seasonally, in accordance with the predictions of the ecological valence theory of color preferences (e.g., Schloss et al., 2017).
+Using a withinparticipants longitudinal methodology, Schloss and Heck (2017) found that people living in the northeastern United States responded more favorably to yellow and greenish-yellow colors in the autumn (when those colors may be associated with the splendor of autumn leaves) than in the winter (when they may be associated with less pleasing perceptual stimuli, such as symptoms of sickness), in line with this expectation.
+Additional studies have also shown that color preferences vary seasonally, in accordance with the predictions of the ecological valence theory of color preferences (e.g., Schloss et al., 2017).

-The principles apply not just to objects in the natural ecology, but also to colorful artifacts in the cultural environment too.
-For example, in many countries political parties are associated with specific colors; and, since many high-profile political events (e.g., elections) occur cyclically and sometimes take place during specific seasons, this too can lead to seasonal changes in color preferences.
-Indeed, in the United States preferences for the colors red and blue (symbolically associated with the Republican and Democratic parties, respectively) appear to change on election day in November-and do so in a way that aligns with people's political party preferences (Schloss & Palmer, 2014).
+The principles apply not only to objects in the natural ecology but also to colorful artifacts in the cultural environment.
+For example, in many countries political parties are associated with specific colors; and, because many high-profile political events (e.g., elections) occur cyclically and sometimes take place during specific seasons, this too can lead to seasonal changes in color preferences.
+Indeed, in the United States preferences for the colors red and blue (symbolically associated with the Republican and Democratic parties, respectively) appear to change on election day in November-and do so in a way that aligns with people's political-party preferences (Schloss & Palmer, 2014).

-Cognitive Performance
+Cognitive performance